-Three people have been indicted for allegedly kidnapping two actors and holding them hostage for $10,000 ransom.
+Three facing felony charges for violent kidnapping and attack of two Hollywood actors -- Three people have been indicted for allegedly kidnapping two actors and holding them hostage for $10,000 ransom.

 Keith Andre Stewart, Johntae Jones and Amber Neal were indicted Wednesday in Los Angeles County Superior Court.
 The three suspects facing charges including kidnapping, assault with a firearm, grand theft, mayhem, conspiracy and possession for sale of a controlled substance, methamphetamine.